COBA-NIH/McAllister_Spasic_Project/Pipeline_modification_CD3-FOXP3.md

 #### VI.
-Measuring FOXP3-positive cells: Thresholding module was applied to identify CD8-positive cells and the MaskObjects module was used to only retain the CD8-positive cells and exclude the remaining areas.
+Identifying FOXP3-positive cells: Thresholding module was applied to identify CD8-positive cells and the MaskObjects module was used to only retain the CD8-positive cells and exclude the remaining areas.
 Accuracy of CD8-positive cell identifcation was examined by overlaying outlines of the masks on the single-channel CD8-image using OverlayOutlines

 #### VII.
-Finally, the following modules were added to address the research questions for this study:
+Finally, the following modules were added to measure marker intensities and double-positive (CD3pos-FOXP3pos) cells:
   (i) MeasureImageAreaOccupied: To measure SMA-positive tissue area (ii) MeasureObjectNeighbours: To measure SMA-positive areas within 20u, 50u, and 100u from CD8-positive cells (iii) DistanceTransform: For more detailed neighborhood analyses for CD8-positive cells